OWASP/ASVS/README.md

 **Please [log issues](https://github.com/OWASP/ASVS/issues) if you find any bugs or if you have ideas.
 We may subsequently ask you to [open a pull request](https://github.com/OWASP/ASVS/pulls) based on the discussion in the issue.
 We are also actively looking for [translations of the 4.n branch](CONTRIBUTING.md#translations).**

+## Roadmap to ASVS 5.0

+We have now published our roadmap for version 5.0 of the ASVS in [this wiki page](https://github.com/OWASP/ASVS/wiki/Roadmap-to-version-5.0).

 ## Latest Stable Version - 4.0.3

 The latest stable version is version 4.0.3 (dated October 2021), which can be found: